Paperspace/GPU-Kubernetes-Guide/README.md

 ### Step 3: Prepare master node (CPU)

 OK, so now you have a Paperspace team account and a private network.
 No go to create your first machine on this private network.
-On the [machine create page](https://www.paperspace.com/console/machine/create/) your can create a [Paperspace C2 instance](https://paperspace.zendesk.com/hc/en-us/articles/236361368-What-types-of-machines-does-Paperspace-offer-) running Ubuntu 16.04 and make sure it is on your private network.
+On the [machine create page](https://www.paperspace.com/console/machine/create/) your can create a [Paperspace C3 instance](https://paperspace.zendesk.com/hc/en-us/articles/236361368-What-types-of-machines-does-Paperspace-offer-) running Ubuntu 18.04 and make sure it is on your private network.

 ![screenshot_1](https://user-images.githubusercontent.com/585865/28176369-16481aa8-67c5-11e7-82d6-b43ef4f3881a.png)

 Once this machine is created (i.e. it is no longer "provisioning" and has transitioned to the "ready" state) you will be emailed a temporary password.
-Make a note of the private IP address (in our case, it is `10.30.83.3`).

 ![screenshot_3](https://user-images.githubusercontent.com/585865/28176455-79486fea-67c5-11e7-8c63-dc5ec464e552.png)